CS-UoB-Individual-Project/CS-UoB-Individual-Project.github.io/writing.md

 You should plan for 12 weeks with 40-hour work weeks for all your work in the Teaching Block.
 You need to balance your workload between your project, your other unit(s), and the innovation case if in Year 4.
-**You should not *plan* to work every day in TB2**, doing so will likely leave you falling behind.
+**You should not *plan* to work every day in TB2**, doing so will likely leave you falling behind, so it's important you build days off into your project plan, and rewards/things you are going to do just for fun.
+Ideally you should be doing at least 1 non-study activity a week that's not Computer Science, tht you have to leave the house for.

-Importantly, you should plan for around 1 week of *disruptions* which could be illnesses, job interviews, computer issues, etc.
+Importantly, you should plan for at least 1 week of *disruptions* which could be illnesses, job interviews, computer issues, etc.

 # Minimum Viable Product